fastlane/fastlane/fastlane/lib/fastlane/actions/docs/pem.md

 ## Environment Variables

-Run `fastlane pem --help` to get a list of available environment variables.
+Run `fastlane action pem` to get a list of available environment variables.

 # How does it work?